How to Get Cheap Gas as Prices Soar to a Record High

 You may aspire to be Danica Patrick or Dale Earnhardt Jr., but unless you’re racing in the Indy 500, avoid that kind of driving to save money on gas.

-My husband always says to drive a car like you’re riding a bike—not like you’re driving a race car.
 You don’t ride your bike and slam on the brake pedal right when you get to each stop sign, right?
 You slow down nice and steady a little ways before the stop sign to ensure a smooth stop.
 Then you start again at a slow, steady pace.
 The same should be true for driving!

 11. Keep your tires inflated & wheels aligned.